ernestre/PaymentBundle/README.md

     sign_password:  123 # Your project's sign password
 ```

-* Configure sms callback route to `/sms-callback` in your paysera project setting.
+* Configure sms callback route to `/sms-callback` in your Paysera project settings.

 # Usage